Information about long file names

 How can I access long file names in Windows NT, Windows 2000, or Windows XP

 Unlike earlier versions of Windows, users can access the Windows command line using CMD instead of the COMMAND command.
-If you open the command line from Run type CMD instead of COMMAND and you will be able to use the full long file name instead of the short 8.3 format name.
+If you open the command line from Run type CMD instead of COMMAND and you can use the full long file name instead of the short 8.3 format name.

 How do I access the long file names using Windows 95, Windows 98 or Windows ME MS-DOS?